GasolSun36/Iter-CoT/README.md

 This repo is still developing, feel free to report bugs and we will fix them.

 ## How to cite
-If you extend or use this work, please cite the [paper](https://arxiv.org/abs/2212.07249) where it was introduced:
+If you extend or use this work, please cite the [paper](https://arxiv.org/abs/2304.11657) where it was introduced:

 ```
+@misc{sun2023enhancing,
+      title={Enhancing Chain-of-Thoughts Prompting with Iterative Bootstrapping in Large Language Models},
+      author={Jiashuo Sun and Yi Luo and Yeyun Gong and Chen Lin and Yelong Shen and Jian Guo and Nan Duan},
+      year={2023},
+      eprint={2304.11657},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}
 ```